 Research interests: Conservation, Built Environment, Design, Heritage, Place Attachment, Governance, De-Industrial cities, Land-Use Planning

-Lecturer in Urban Planning and Development (Urban Studies)
+Lecturer (Urban Studies)

 Senior Lecturer in Chinese Politics (Politics)